Trump reports 'no symptoms,' returns to downplaying virus

 Biden, for his part, said he and Trump “shouldn’t have a debate” as long as the president remains COVID positive.

-Biden told reporters in Pennsylvania that he’s “looking forward to being able to debate him” but said “we’re going to have to follow very strict guidelines.”
+Biden told reporters in Pennsylvania that he was “looking forward to being able to debate him” but said “we’re going to have to follow very strict guidelines.”

 Elsewhere in the government, the scope of the outbreak was still being uncovered.
 On Tuesday, the nation's top military leaders including the chairman of the Joint Chiefs of Staff, Gen. Mark Milley, and the vice chairman, Gen. John Hyten, were in quarantine after exposure to Adm.
 Charles W. Ray, the vice commandant of the Coast Guard.